tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: How can a company migrate a database running in an EC2 instance to RDS without downtime?
 A: Migrate using AWS Database Migration Service

 - Q: A company needs to migrate several TB of data from an on-premises NAS device to Amazon FSx.
 Which service can the company use to migrate the data over a VPN connection?
 A: AWS DataSync

+- Q: Which AWS-managed service can be used to process vast amounts of data using a hosted Hadoop framework?
+A: Amazon EMR (Elastic Map Reduce)

+- Q: How are Amazon EC2 instances billed, by the hour?
+Second?
+A: It depends.
+EC2 instances running Linux or Windows are biled by the second.
+Others are billed by the hour.
+Any partial hours are billed as a full hour for these other instance types.

+- Q: What is RDS?
+A: Amazon RDS is a relational database service that is compatible with several database engines, including MySQL.
+A key benefit is that it simplifies database administration by providing automated backups and automated software patching.
+RDS provides automated backups by default.

 ## Management and Governance